 - Meanwhile, in a small saucepan, melt 2 tablespoons butter over medium heat.
 Stir in flour until smooth; gradually whisk in milk.
 Bring to a boil, stirring constantly; cook and stir 3-4 minutes or until thickened.
 Stir in cheese, salt and pepper until cheese is melted.

 - Add cheese sauce to egg mixture; gently stir in broccoli.
 Transfer to a greased 13x9-in. baking dish.
 Refrigerate, covered, overnight.

-Originally published as Broccoli Breakfast Casserole in Fall Recipe Card Collection 2015
+Originally published as Breakfast Broccali Casserole in Recipe Card Collection Fall 2015